xen-project/xen/docs/misc/xl-network-configuration.markdown

 ### vifname

-This keyword is valid for HVM guest devices with `type=ioemu` only.
+Specifies the backend device name for the virtual device.

+If the domain is an HVM domain then the associated emulated (tap) device will have a "-emu" suffice added.

-Specifies the backend device name for an emulated device.
-The default is `tapDOMID.DEVID` where `DOMID` is the guest domain ID and `DEVID` is the device number.
+The default name for the virtual device is `vifDOMID.DEVID` where `DOMID` is the guest domain ID and `DEVID` is the device number.
+Likewise the default tap name is `vifDOMID.DEVID-emu`.

 ### script